zorro0555/react-dnd-touch-backend/README.md

 module.exports = DragDropContext(TouchBackend)(YourApp);
 ```
+## Tips
+### Drag Preview
+Since native Drag-n-Drop is not currently supported in touch devices.
+A custom [DragPreview](https://gaearon.github.io/react-dnd/docs-drag-layer.html) is required.
+Check out the [example](https://github.com/yahoo/react-dnd-touch-backend/blob/master/examples/js/ItemPreview.jsx) for a sample implementation.

+We might try to build it directly in the Backend itself in the future to compensate for this limitation.
 ## Examples
 The `examples` folder has a sample integration.
 In order to build it, run:
 ```bash